todun/workshop-temp/Lab-Guide2.md

 3\.
 On the **Configure Cluster** page, leave the default cluster settings and click **Next**.

 4\.
 For the access policy, select the **Allow or deny access to one or more AWS accounts or IAM users** option in the dropdown and fill in your account ID.
-Make sure "Allow" is selected for the **Effect** dropdown option.
+Make sure **Allow** is selected for the "Effect" dropdown option.
 Click **OK**.

 5\.
 Select **Next** to go to the domain review page